International and domestic travel update

 - Personal domestic travel should be carefully considered.
 COVID-19 cases and deaths have been reported in all 50 states, and the situation is constantly changing.
 Because travel increases your chances of getting infected and spreading COVID-19, staying home is the best way to protect yourself and others from getting sick.

-- All faculty, staff, and students returning to UNMC’s campus should self-monitor, if possible using the 1-Check COVID mobile app (on Android and iOS devices).
+- All faculty, staff, and students returning to UNMC’s campus should self-monitor, if possible using the 1-Check UNMC mobile app or the web-based app.

 Future updates to the current University-related travel policies for domestic and international travel will be communicated through the necessary channels as information is made available.